RagedUnicorn/wow-classic-pulse/README.md

 mvn package -P deploy-github -D github.auth-token=[token]
 ```

+**Note:** This is only intended for manual deployment to GitHub.
+With GitHub actions the token is supplied as a secret to the build process

 ### Deploy CurseForge Release

 **Note:** It's best to create the release for GitHub first and only afterwards the CurseForge release.
 That way the tag was already created.